What is the purpose of an EHCP review?

 - your views, feelings and wishes

-- your progress towards the outcomes and whether they are still appropriate
+- your progression towards the outcomes and whether they are still appropriate

 - what provision is required to help you prepare for adulthood and independent living